eduMFA/eduMFA/doc/audit/index.rst

    *Audit Log*

-privacyIDEA comes with a default SQL audit module (see :ref:`code_audit`).
+eduMFA comes with a default SQL audit module (see :ref:`code_audit`).

-Starting with version 3.2 privacyIDEA also provides a :ref:`logger_audit` and a :ref:`container_audit` which can be used to send privacyIDEA audit log messages to services like splunk or logstash.
+Starting with version 3.2 eduMFA also provides a :ref:`logger_audit` and a :ref:`container_audit` which can be used to send eduMFA audit log messages to services like splunk or logstash.

 .. _sql_audit: